masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 #### i) Multi-threaded
 Lot of tasks simultaneously executing in a programming language is called multi-threaded programming.
-Some of multi-threaded programming languages are Java, C++, PHP etc.
+Some of multi-threaded programming languages are Java, C++, PHP etc. Javascript is not by nature multi-threaded but with the help of asynchronous funtions and browser based Javascript engine programmers can write multi-threaded code.
+Though javascript execute code line by line at a time using asynchronous methods javascript can handle numerous tasks In tandemly.

 ```javascript